ISAITB/docs-itb-ta/source/sessionDashboard/index.rst

 Specific test sessions can also be selectively deleted by means of the **Delete sessions...** button.
 Clicking this will disable other buttons and display a checkbox on each row in the table.
 To delete one or more test sessions you need to check their checkbox and click on the **Confirm** button.
-Once in selection mode you may also click on **Cancel** to abort the deletion and restore the normal table display.
+Once in selection mode you may also click on **Cancel** to abort the deletion and restore the normal display.

 .. figure:: ../screenshots/admin_session_dashboard_delete.PNG
   :align: center